johnlanda/agentic-workflow-wizard/README.md

 ## 🤖 What Gets Generated

-The workflow designer creates a complete Claude Code configuration:
+The workflow designer creates a complete Claude Code configuration with rich visual output:

 ```
 .claude-output/